 A modern hearing aid is quite small and unobtrusive.
-You might find that hard to imagine if you've never seen it before.
-These new devices can be placed either directly behind your ear or inside your ear.
-There they are almost invisible.
-For you as a hearing aid user, the hearing aid is not only practical, but also visually very discreet.
-However, if the model is very small, you may find it very difficult to handle at first.
+You may have a hard time imagining it if you've never seen it before.
+These new devices can be placed either directly behind the ear or inside the ear.
+So for you as a hearing aid user, the hearing aid is not only practical, but also visually very discreet.
+However, if the model is very small, you may find it difficult to handle at first.
 With a little practice, however, you should have no problems at all.
-You insert the small hearing aid in the morning and take it out again in the evening.
-So the handling of this tiny little hearing aid will soon become a daily routine for you..
+You insert the small hearing aid in the morning and remove it again in the evening.
+So handling hearing aids will soon become a daily routine for you.

-There are different types of hearing aids.
-A distinction is made between in-the-ear hearing aids (ITE) with an ear mould and behind-the-ear hearing aids (BTE) with an open fitting.
-In the latter, the sound tube and earpiece are placed in the external ear canal so that the ear remains better ventilated.
-With ITE devices, the outer ear canal is virtually closed off by an earpiece.
+There are different types of construction of hearing aids.
+A distinction is made between in-the-ear hearing aids (ITE) with an earmold and behind-the-ear hearing aids (BTE) with an external receiver.
+With BTE devices, the external ear canal is virtually closed off by an earmold.
 However, the ear is still very well ventilated.
 To be able to insert and remove your hearing aids quickly in everyday life, you only need a few simple tricks and handles.
-So the removal and insertion is already after a short time no more effort for you and you can always hear well..
+Thus, the removal and insertion is already after a short time no more effort for you and you can hear well at any time.

-To make it easier to find your hearing aid if you happen to drop it, you should always use a plain-colored pad as a general rule.
-Make sure you never insert or remove your tiny hearing aid over an open sink or sink drain..
+To make it easier to find your hearing aids if you ever happen to drop it, always use a solid-colored pad as a general rule.
+Make sure to never insert or remove your hearing aid over an open sink or sink drain.

-Your ear, nose and throat doctor or your hearing care professional will help you adjust your hearing system.
+Your hearing aid acoustician will assist you in fitting your hearing aids.
 In the beginning, feel free to use a mirror.
-But you'll quickly get a feel over time for how to insert and remove your hearing aid, even blindly.
+But you'll quickly get a feel over time for how to insert and remove your hearing aids, even blindly.

 Make sure you don't mix up your hearing aids if you have a left and a right.
-This is because each hearing aid is programmed quite differently from the other.
-Therefore, pay attention to the color markings of the hearing aid.
-You will find these either on the receiver or on the housing itself.
-The red color stands for the right ear, the blue color for the left..
+This is because each hearing aid is programmed quite differently than the other.

-- Gently place the hearing aid between your thumb and index finger .
+- Gently take the hearing aid between your thumb and forefinger.

 - Position the narrow side in your ear canal.

-- Now, very gently, pull on your earlobe and gently push the hearing aid into position.
+- Now very gently pull on your earlobe and gently push the hearing aid into place.

-- You take the back side of your earmold between your thumb and forefinger.
+- Take the back side of your earmold between your thumb and forefinger.

-- Press the part that points into your ear canal into place extremely carefully.
+- Push the part that points into your ear canal extremely gently into position.

-- Then push the part that belongs in the upper corner of your ear into place.
+- Then slide the part that belongs in the upper corner of your ear into place.

-- Finally, with your other hand, pull your earlobe down slightly.
+- To finish, use your other hand to gently pull your earlobe down.
 This trick will allow you to press the earmold firmly into your ear.

 If your hearing aid has an extraction cord:

-- You grab the extension cord with your thumb and forefinger.
+- Grab the extraction cord with your thumb and index finger.

 - Now gently pull your hearing aid upward out of your ear.